llu13701/sms_analysis/README.md

 # sms_analysis
 A stats analysis on how much you text to your friend.
 (Whatsapp only)

-For those who would like to get it run on the cloud, check out http://bluetick.group/
+For those who would like to get it run on the cloud, I have a website setup here: check out http://bluetick.group/

 Step 0:
 Collecting whatsapp chat message history.
 For details, please refer to this link: https://www.zapptales.com/en/how-to-export-whatsapp-chat-android-iphone-ios/.Unzip the file.